aman1468/Cutomer_Churn_Analysis/results/README.md

 #Below is the screenshot of churn by contract sql query and its result:
 ![Churn By Contract Result](churn_by_contract.png)

-Result:- Months to months contracts have higher churn rate\n 2 years contract have lowest churn rate
+Result:- Months to months contracts have higher churn rate

+2 years contract have lowest churn rate